makrai/notes/sap-1904-socialIQA-commonsense.md

 * ATOMIC is a large knowledge graph that contains
   * inferential knowledge about the causes and effects of 24k short events
   * Each triple in ATOMIC consists of
-    * (eg, “PersonX pays for PersonY’s ”, “xAttrib”, “generous”)
+    * (eg “PersonX pays for PersonY’s ”, “xAttrib”, “generous”)
     * an event phrase with person-centric variables,
     * one of nine inference dimensions, and
-      * causes of an event (eg, “X needs money”)
+      * causes of an event (eg “X needs money”)
-      * its effects on the agent (eg, “X will get thanked”) and
+      * its effects on the agent (eg “X will get thanked”) and
-      * its effect on other participants (eg, “Y will want to see X again”);
+      * its effect on other participants (eg “Y will want to see X again”);
     * an inference object .
 The nine inference dimensions in ATOMIC cover
 * Given this base, we generate natural language contexts that represent specific instantiations of the event phrases found in the knowledge graph